 The next afternoon, I awoke from a nap and recalled that on Thursdays after Champions League games, there are Europa League games (Related: What is the Europa League?).
 And I further recalled that Arsenal were playing that night.
 I couldn’t remember who they were matched against, so I looked at the fixtures list, and a completely different name leapt out at me: Lazio.

-Lazio has won the league three times in 117 years, most recently in about 2000.
+Lazio have won the league three times in 117 years, most recently in about 2000.
 They’ve won the Coppa Italia a few times, but it’s unclear if anyone cares.
 They average about 25,000 fans in the 70,000-seat Stadio Olimpico, which they share with Roma.
 And as for shirt sales … well, if you’re coming back from an Italian vacation, would you rather show off your red and gold “Roma” shirt or your sky-blue “Lazio” shirt.
 The folks back home don’t know who or what Lazio is, right?

 But I don’t care; I just wanted to see some football and get my travel groove back.
 So I got a ticket on the website — 40 euros for a seat somewhere on the east side — and hopped on a bus.
 But not before I asked the hotel clerk for a good restaurant, whereupon he escorted me to the private kitchen for the suites upstairs, where a very proud chef roasted some lamb chops from a butcher near his country home, sautéed some porcini mushrooms and regaled me with tales of Roma’s many victories over Lazio.
 For this may be a soccer story, but it does take place in Italy.
 The lamb was divine, the olive oil “special.”